awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    Whichever option you choose, the master user can access all indices in the cluster and all Elasticsearch APIs\.
 For guidance on which option to choose, see [Key concepts](fgac.md#fgac-concepts)\.

    If you disable fine\-grained access control, you can still control access to your domain by placing it within a VPC, applying a restrictive access policy, or both\.
 You must enable node\-to\-node encryption and encryption at rest to use fine\-grained access control\.
+**Note**
+We *strongly* recommend enabling fine\-grained access control to protect the data on your domain\.
+Fine\-grained access control provides security at the cluster, index, document, and field levels\.

 1. \(Optional\) If you want to use SAML authentication for Kibana, choose **Prepare SAML authentication**\.
 After the domain is available, see [SAML authentication for Kibana](saml.md) for additional steps\.